CPTPC/ShaYeBuShi/README.md

-# ShaYeBuShi
+# Mindustry ShaYeBuShiMod
-A Mindustry Java mod that only works on PC.
+A Java Mindustry mod that only works on PC.